prabhasg03/academic_work/Task 2/readme.md

 Write a Map Reduce program that mines weather data
 # Procedure
 ### Step-1
-Open Cloudera on VMWare and click on eclipse app and create a new Project in the eclipse on clicking below hierarchy:
+Open Cloudera on VMWare and click on eclipse app and create a new Project in the eclipse on clicking below hierarchy:<br>
 File -> New -> Java Project
 ### Step-2
 - Give Project a name "weather"